postGWAS/postGWAS-Server/README.md

 # postGWAS-Server

-This webpage makes it very easy for the user to carry out the postGWAS analysis without the need to download the appropriate software and configuring the relevant environment.
+This web server makes it very easy for the users to carry out the postGWAS analysis without the need to download the appropriate software and configuring the relevant environment.
+In summary, nine methods can be used to calculate causal genes or causal variants, including FUSION, CAVIAR, CAVIARBF, PAINTOR, FINEMAP, eCAVIAR, coloc, fastENLOC, and S-PrediXcan.

 # Frontend